 “Guess you could call this the one where they all got back together — we are reuniting with David, Jennifer, Courteney, Matt, Lisa, and Matthew for an HBO Max special that will be programmed alongside the entire Friends library,” HBO Max president Kevin Reilly said in a statement obtained by Bustle.
 “I became aware of Friends when it was in the very early stages of development and then had the opportunity to work on the series many years later and have delighted in seeing it catch on with viewers generation after generation.”

 The statement continued, “It taps into an era when friends — and audiences — gathered together in real time and we think this reunion special will capture that spirit, uniting original and new fans.”

-The confirmation comes after reunion rumors initially swirled last November amid the show’s 25th anniversary.
-Set to serve as executive producers on the special, Aniston, Cox, Kudrow, Perry, LeBlanc, and Schwimmer collectively confirmed the news on Instagram on Friday with the same photoshoot.
+The confirmation came after reunion rumors initially swirled in 2019 amid the show’s 25th anniversary.
+Set to serve as executive producers on the special, Aniston, Cox, Kudrow, Perry, LeBlanc, and Schwimmer collectively confirmed the news on Instagram with the same photoshoot.
 They all captioned their posts, "It's happening."

-While an onscreen reunion has been nonexistent, the cast’s frequent reunions documented on social media have long pacified fans.
-Last October, Aniston made her Instagram debut and temporarily crashed the social media platform with her selfie alongside her Friends co-stars.
+While an onscreen reunion has been nonexistent up until now, the cast’s frequent reunions documented on social media have long pacified fans.
+In October 2019, Aniston made her Instagram debut and temporarily crashed the social media platform with her selfie alongside her Friends co-stars.
 She captioned the viral post, “And now we’re Instagram FRIENDS too.
 HI INSTAGRAM.”